 No. Marina, like all the SFUSD middle schools, is a closed campus.
 Students are not allowed off campus for lunch.
 Marina has a wide variety of lunch clubs for students to participate in.
 Clubs are open to all students and we have a Club Fair in early September so students can check out the offerings.
 Students can join as many lunch clubs as they want, and most clubs let students join at any point throughout the year.
 If students have a club they want to form that isn’t offered, they can talk to a teacher or Beacon staff to see about starting a new club.
 Additionally a few times each semester we have a school-wide lunchtime event hosted by the Marina Beacon Center.
 And lets not forget the school library, open every day at lunch time.

 Can students bring snacks, like chips, candy, soda, or Starbucks?

 Students are not allowed to eat or drink (aside from water) in class, but may bring snacks to school that they leave in their locker to eat during lunch.
 Once students arrive on campus, they cannot leave

 P.E.?
 How does it work?

 Marina has one of the top Physical Education (P.E.) departments in the district.
-Students have P.E. every day.
+Students have P.E. three days a week.
 They will need to wear a P.E. uniform which they will purchase from their teacher the second week of school.
 Learn more about P.E.
-HERE.

 Online Communication (Student Vue/Parent Vue/Family Portal)?
 What is it and how does it work?